GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

 To address this problem, a more detailed initialization process is necessary for capturing the diverse head variations using 3D Gaussian splatting.
 Specifically, we draw inspiration from Gaussian Head Avatar~\cite{xu2024gaussian} and leverage the implicit signed distance field (SDF) representation to train a guiding geometry model.
 This guiding geometry model serves as the initial value for the Gaussian model, providing a more effective starting point for the optimization process.
 We define the initial model as Guiding Geometry Model and the refined model as 3D Gaussian Parametric Head Model.

+In addition, setting a separate expression code for each frame of data to model dynamic motion like the preliminary version~\cite{xu2024gphm} will cause facial expressions to be coupled with body parts.
+And as more data is added, it becomes more difficult to optimize a large number of discrete latent codes.

+Therefore, we first use two separate latent codes: facial expression codes and non-face motion codes to control facial expressions and non-facial movements respectively.
+Furthermore, we introduce two additional motion encoders accordingly to avoid directly optimizing those latent codes.
+A face encoder extracts facial expression codes from face images, while a non-face encoder extracts non-face motion codes from non-face images.
+Moreover, the 2 encoders can be directly used to extract motion from driving images via a single forward pass in subsequent tasks.

-\textbf{Guiding Geometry Model.} The guiding geometry model receives an identity code $\boldsymbol{z^{id}}$ and an expression code $\boldsymbol{z^{exp}}$ as input, producing a mesh with vertices $V$, faces $F$, and per-vertex color $C$ that aligns with the specified identity and expression.
+\textbf{Guiding Geometry Model.} The guiding geometry model receives an identity code $\boldsymbol{z^{id}}$, a face image $I_{face}$ for expression condition and a non-face image $I_{nonface}$ for controlling non-face area as input, producing a mesh with vertices $V$, faces $F$, and per-vertex color $C$ that aligns with the specified identity and expression.
 To achieve this, we use an MLP denoted as $\boldsymbol{f_{mean}}(\cdot)$ to implicitly model the SDF, which represents the mean geometry:

 where $s$ denotes the SDF value, $\gamma$ denotes the feature from the last layer and $x$ denotes the input position.
-Then, we convert the implicit SDF through Deep Marching Tetrahedra (DMTet)~\cite{shen2021dmtet} into an explicit mesh with vertex positions $V_{0}$, per-vertex feature $\Gamma$ and faces $F$.
+Then, we convert the implicit SDF through Deep Marching Tetrahedra (DMTet)~\cite{shen2021dmtet} into an explicit mesh with vertices positions $V_{0}$, per-vertex feature $\Gamma$ and faces $F$.
 Next, we need to transform the mean shape into a neutral-expression shape on condition of the input identity code $\boldsymbol{z^{id}}$.
 To inject identity information into the vertices of the mesh, we first use an injection MLP $\boldsymbol{f_{inj}}(\cdot)$, which takes the identity code $\boldsymbol{z^{id}}$ and the per-vertex feature $\Gamma$ as input and produces the identity-conditioned per-vertex feature vectors $H = \boldsymbol{f_{inj}}(\boldsymbol{z^{id}}, \Gamma)$.
 Subsequently, utilizing a tiny MLP $\boldsymbol{f_{id}}(\cdot)$, we predict the displacement $\delta V_{id}$ for each vertex.
 This displacement is used to transform the mean shape into the neutral-expression shape conditioned on the id code $\boldsymbol{z^{id}}$.